shawnhan108/AutoTruckX/README.md

 | ------------- | ------------- | ------------- |
 | ![What is this](./Steering%20Angle%20Prediction/visualizations/nvidia_model.png)  | ![What is this](./Steering%20Angle%20Prediction/visualizations/3dLSTM_model.png)  | ![What is this](./Steering%20Angle%20Prediction/visualizations/Res_model.png)|

-Figures are authored in and extracted from the original papers respectively.
+Figures above are authored in and extracted from the original papers respectively.

  ![What is this](./Steering%20Angle%20Prediction/visualizations/model3_output.jpg) ![What is this](./Steering%20Angle%20Prediction/visualizations/model3_output2.jpg)
  ![](./Steering%20Angle%20Prediction/visualizations/demo.gif)